 This feels like a consequence of multiplayer, in my opinion.
-If the Sea Neon had been designed with Riku in mind, it might have lasted for several reloads, but instead the Sea Neon was designed for multiplayer.
+If the Sea Neon had been designed with Riku in mind, it might have lasted for several reloads, but instead the Sea Neon was designed for multiplayer, and so for Sora.
 The damage is done in any event, turning this into the single most frustrating world for me in the entire series, and the foremost reason I prefer the 3D version over the original.
 Whenever I consider playing CoM GBA, I just think back, remember Atlantica, and turn away.
 An overreaction?
 Definitely.
 But still.

 In contrast, the Re:CoM version of Atlantica features a mixed deck ranging from 0-7.
-They avoided giving you 8s, presumably so you would be forced to use your two 0s against Ursula’s 8’s and 9’s, gaining 8 or 9 DP a shot.
+Like in Agrabah, they avoided giving you 8s because Ursula has 8s and 9s, but you can turn that to your advantage by using your two 0s to gain 8 or 9 DP a shot.
 By forcing you into a defensive position, Ursula will almost certainly force you into Dark Mode, which will make things go much faster.
 You get two Enemy Cards on this world in Re:CoM: the original Sea Neon, which is of questionable use with your more versatile deck, and the new Darkball card that allows you to Duel with every card you break for an entire reload.
 Whether you care for extra duels or not is up to the individual player.
 Be careful, as most of the Heartless are swimming and will be out of the range of Impulse unless they swim very low.